Description

 Because she is such a sweet girl, it was no bother to me that she didn’t take to riding.
 She was also a wonderful companion to my aging herd, becoming very protective of my blind 35-year-old and helping him navigate the fields.
 Sadly, I lost my herd to old age and my private facilities to unforeseen circumstances.

 Willow is currently on livery, but the limited turnout is not right for her.
 I can see her regressing and losing her bravery; she only feels safe in her stable.
 I have made the heartbreaking decision to find her a place where she can just be a “proper horse” on the grass again.
 I am scared to do this because she is the most majestic, beautiful horse—the closest you can come to owning a unicorn.
 I have had many offers to take her off my hands, but my nerves about her being moved from pillar to post have been too much.
-She needs a quiet, permanent home that understands her quirks and loves her just for the sweet soul she is
+She needs a quiet, permanent home that understands her quirks and loves her just for the sweet soul she is.
+I am not against anyone trying to bring her on for riding as long as they are willing to keep her as a companion if she continues to not take to it.

 Problems